-The 2015 monitoring year followed the general pattern of the 2011 through 2014 period: the Landfill and Community monitors exhibited higher monthly average concentrations than the regional sites.
-This is expected, as the wind rose for 2015 in Figure 4-2 suggests consistent predominant wind for the whole time period.
-However, there is one exception: in June and July 2014 the highest monthly average concentrations were observed at the Community monitor rather than the Landfill monitor.
-A similar pattern was observed in June and July 2010.
+The 2016 monitoring year followed the general pattern of the 2011 through 2015 period: the Landfill and Community monitors exhibited higher monthly average $PM{10}$ concentrations than the regional sites.
+This is expected, as the wind rose for 2016 in Figure 4-2 suggests consistent predominant wind direction for the whole time period, but higher wind speed compared to previous years.
+Only 53% of the hourly wind speeds during June to September 2016 were less than 5 mph.
+In addition to transport from southerly winds in the summertime, the higher wind speeds contributed to the higher $PM{10}$ concentrations measured at the Landfill site.

+Exceptions to the general pattern have been observed in June and July 2010 and 2014, when the highest monthly average concentrations were measured at the Community monitor rather than the Landfill monitor.
 Figure 4-3 shows the daily average concentrations during June and July in 2010 and 2014, where we found the Community monitor recorded the highest daily average concentrations almost every day in June.
-The reason for the exceptions is unknown.
-One possibility is that when the onshore wind flow prevalent in those months brings pollutants from the SoCAB northward, the PM concentrations drops gradually due to particle deposition, or there was some construction with significant disturbed dirt going on to the south of the Community site.
+The reason for the exceptions was unknown.
+One possibility was that when the onshore wind flow prevalent in those months brought pollutants from the SoCAB northward, the PM concentrations dropped gradually due to particle deposition, or there was some construction with significant disturbed dirt going on to the south of the Community site.